fastoch/Dependency-Injection/README.md

 # Example

 We have a business app where users can chat with their coworkers.
+They can also send pictures and files to each other.

+When a user sends something, the file gets uploaded to our attachment service.
+The attachement service is responsible for storing, retrievin, and processing all attachments.
+We're going to build up this whole service using dependency injection, and we'll see what it enables us to do.

+When a user sends a message with an attachment, the message text gets sent to our standard chat service.
+We want people to receive their messages almost real-time, so this service is all about speed.
+The attachment, on the other hand, gets uploaded to our attachment service.

+The default storage location is an S3, a part of Amazon's Web Services.
+It's a simple storage service that lets you put up files and pull them down.
+While S3 is